Air Conditioners FAQ’s

 How can I save energy when using my air conditioner?

-The following tips will ensure your air conditioner is both comfortable and economical all year round:
+The following tips will ensure your air con is both comfortable and economical all year round:

 - During hot weather, turn your air conditioner on early rather than working it harder once your home warms up.

 - Adjust the louvres on split system air conditioners so they disperse air downwards when heating and upwards when cooling.

 - Check the energy star labels on your air conditioner –the more stars, the more energy efficient.